4d/docs/docs/commands-legacy/get-monitored-activity.md

 **Notes:**

-* If the debug logs have been stopped on the 4D Server [GRAPH SETTINGS](graph-settings.md), **Get Monitored Activity** will return nothing.
-If the logs are restarted on the server or via the [START MONITORING ACTIVITY](start-monitoring-activity.md) command with Activity network, **Get Monitored Activity** will resume returning network activity information.
+* If the debug logs have been stopped on the 4D Server [GRAPH SETTINGS](graph-settings.md), **Monitored activity** will return nothing.
+If the logs are restarted on the server or via the [START MONITORING ACTIVITY](start-monitoring-activity.md) command with Activity network, **Monitored activity** will resume returning network activity information.
 * The *activityData* object uses the information defined by the [SET DATABASE PARAMETER](set-database-parameter.md) command for the *4DRequestsLog.txt* (if any), otherwise it uses a default mode.
-Starting log recording during execution of the **Get Monitored Activity** command will thus impact the returned results.
+Starting log recording during execution of the **Monitored activity** command will thus impact the returned results.

 *activityData* object: